shivam091/unit_measurements/README.md

 The **`UnitMeasurements::Unit`** class is used to represent the units for a measurement.

-### SI units support
+### Support for SI decimal prefixes

-There is support for SI units through the use of `si_unit` method.
+There is support for SI decimal prefixes through the use of `si_unit` method.
-Units declared through it will have automatic support for all SI prefixes:
+Units declared through it will have automatic support for all decimal prefixes:

 | Multiplying Factor                        | SI Prefix  | Scientific Notation |
 | ----------------------------------------- | ---------- | ------------------- |